 One-day move for Sonoma’s Friday Farmers Market

-Maxwell Field is at the Intersection of Sonoma Highway and Verano Boulevard, across Verano Boulevard from McDonald’s fast food, and across Sonoma Highway from Taco Bell.
+Maxwell Field is at the Intersection of Sonoma Highway and Verano Boulevard, across Verano Boulevard from McDonald’s, and across Sonoma Highway from Taco Bell.

 Hours remain the same: 9 a.m. to 12:30 p.m.